Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 Importantly, solving \eqref{medial_level} identifies a scenario within the convex hull of the historical data for which a violation of \SI{1.1}{\kilo\watt} occurs, i.e., the design is not robust.
 The violation is small and occurs in the electricity balance; the demand at the corresponding time step is \SI{313.6}{\kilo\watt}.
+To assess the sensitivity of the designs obtained using the feasibility time-step heuristic, we additionally determine designs based on $6$ and $8$ representative scenarios.
+In both cases, the resulting designs are robust, with a maximum energy gap of \SI{0}{\kilo\watt}.

 To model the energy storage, we assume a cyclical constraint, i.e., the last time step of each scenario is connected to the first.
-Furthermore, we assume that in the first time step, the initial state of charge (SOC) is at $50\%$.
-This introduces an additional cooling demand even on days where no cooling is required, as the energy dissipated by the TES needs to be compensated.
-Hence, a second run is performed where the initial storage level is a design variable in the upper-level.
-The resulting capacities for the variable initial SOC case are shown in the right column of Table \ref{tab:capacities}.
+Furthermore, we assume that in the first time step, the initial state of charge (SOC) is at \SI{50}{\%}.
+This introduces an additional cooling demand even on days on which no cooling is required, as the energy dissipated by the TES needs to be compensated.
+To investigate the influence of this assumption, we determine an additional design candidate using $4$ representative scenarios, treating the initial storage level as a long-term design variable in the upper-level problem.
+This formulation allows the optimizer to determine the optimal SOC at the beginning of each day.
+The resulting capacities are reported in the rightmost column of Table~\ref{tab:capacities}.

 Overall, the design is very similar to the design without a variable initial state of charge, with slight deviations in capacity for most components.
-The initial SOC of the TES for cooling is \SI{278}{\kilo\watt\hour}, which corresponds to $17\%$ and is less than in the fixed SOC case.
+The initial SOC of the TES for cooling is \SI{278}{\kilo\watt\hour}, which corresponds to \SI{17}{\%} and is less than in the fixed SOC case.
 No infeasible scenarios were identified within the convex hull of the historical data by solving \eqref{medial_level} for this design, hence it is robust.